szaza/tensorflow-example-java/README.md

 ##### Download frozen graphs
 Before compiling the application you have to create/download some graph definition files.
-To try out the application you can use my frozen graphs, which are trained to the Pascal VOC data set with 20 classes.
+To try out the application you can use my frozen graphs, which are trained to the Pascal VOC dataset with 20 classes.
 You can download them from my google drive [here](https://drive.google.com/open?id=1GfS1Yle7Xari1tRUEi2EDYedFteAOaoN).
 Place these files under the `src/main/resources/YOLO` directory.